 Sleep Problems in Teens

-Most teens don’t get enough sleep, usually because their schedules are overloaded or they spend too much time texting or chatting on the computer with friends until the wee hours of the morning.
-Other teens try to go to sleep early, but sleep problems prevent them from doing so.
+Most teens don’t get enough sleep, usually because their schedules are overloaded or they spend too much time texting or chatting with friends until the wee hours of the morning.
+Other teens try to go to sleep early, but instead of getting much-needed rest, they lie awake for hours.

-Over time, nights of missed sleep (whether they’re caused by a sleep disorder or simply not scheduling enough time for the necessary ZZZs) can build into a sleep deficit.
-Teens with a sleep deficit are unable to concentrate, study, and work effectively.
-They can also experience emotional problems, like depression.
+Over time, nights of missed sleep (whether they’re caused by a sleep disorder or simply not scheduling enough time for the necessary ZZZs) can build into a sleep deficit (or sleep debt).
+Teens with a sleep deficit can’t concentrate, study, or work effectively.
+They also can have emotional problems, like depression.

 What Happens During Sleep?